 What is a good turnover rate for restaurant staff?

-The ideal turnover rate for restaurant staff can vary based on things like the type of restaurant, the industry standards, and the specific roles within the business.
+The ideal turnover rate for restaurant staff can vary based on the type of restaurant, the industry standards, and the specific roles within the business.
 However, as a general guideline, a turnover rate of around 10-20% is often considered acceptable for restaurants.

 Turnover rates can differ between front-of-house (servers, hosts, bartenders) and back-of-house (cooks, kitchen staff) positions, as well as between different levels of management.
 Front-of-house positions tend to have slightly higher turnover rates compared to back-of-house roles due to factors like seasonality, flexibility, and the nature of customer-facing roles.